 Territory/City/Area where you sell: Eastern Long Island, NY, North and South Forks

 Average line items per stop: 44

 Favorite type of account: I have a wonderful mix of customers: delis, bagel stores, schools, country clubs, restaurants and independent chains

 Best tools that help you sell: I send emails to all my customers with information, Brokers, samples, point of sale ( Flyers ).
 My company’s support is a great tool.

-Where you learn about new products: Vendor Sales Reps, Company sales meetings, my customers
+Where do you learn about new products: Bi-weekly sales meetings, brokers, foodservice articles and my buyers

 Click player below to listen